Library

 The full Library lives at /library/ — a Continue section (in-progress episodes, with resume) and a Saved section (bookmarks), each with a count and a clear control, plus friendly empty states when there's nothing yet.

 Create a Ghost Page slugged library and Signal applies this layout automatically — no template to choose.
 The page's title and excerpt become the heading and intro; leave the body empty.
-See Page templates.
+See Pages.

 Related